 Chair of judges Leïla Slimani with winners Georgi Gospodinov and Angela Rodel

-Read more about Time Shelter
+Read more on Time Shelter

 Time Shelter by numbers: the key dates